puavo-org/puavo-os/README.md

 # Puavo OS

-To install build tools on Debian Jessie, run:
+To setup build host, run (with sudo or as root):

-    sudo ./install-build-tools
+    sudo make setup-buildhost

 To build Puavo OS image, run: